 See also: How to access the deep web and darknet

-The deep web contains a constantly updated torrent of raw, unchecked information, surging with complex technical terms and so many diagrams it’s enough to make Google’s Deep Dream AI blow a circuitboard.
+The deep web contains a constantly updated torrent of raw, unchecked information, surging with complex technical terms and so many diagrams it’s enough to make Google’s Deep Dream AI blow a circuit board.
 These are documents that keep records for things like census data, NASA mission data, patents, and academic paper databases.

-It’s estimated that the whole of the entire surface web only amounts to about 20 terabytes of information, or 5 percent of the information available for open search.
+It’s estimated that the whole of the entire surface web only amounts to about 20 terabytes of information, or five percent of the information available for open search.
 On the other hand, the deep web occupies about 7.5 petabytes of information, or just around 95 percent of the total.

 How to Search the Deep Web